 However, car insurance can be an inhibiting process for those on a low income.
 Many of the actuarial calculations that car insurance companies make are directly correlated with income, meaning that a low income will make premiums higher.
-As a result, governmental bodies have intervened in order to subsidize car insurance for those on a low income.
+As a result, governmental bodies have intervened in order to subsidize car insurance for low-income drivers.

 Despite this contradiction, there is a wide range of options for those who want car insurance but have a low income.

-This guide will talk about why car insurance is higher for those on a low income and will give tips on what steps you can take to reduce your premiums and make car insurance more affordable.
+This guide will talk about why insurance is higher for those on a low income and will give tips on what steps you can take to reduce your premiums and get affordable car insurance.

 Interestingly, not only will a low income make it harder to afford insurance, but it may actually increase the cost of your premium.
 Insurance companies factor in a number of different metrics when calculating your premiums, and several of these are either directly or indirectly affected by your income.

 Your credit score is one of the biggest determinants of how much your insurance will cost.
 The Federal Trade Commission showed that drivers with a low credit score (525 or below) were more likely to file a claim.
 The outcome of this is that those with a low credit score will have a premium twice as high as those with a score of 825 or above.